UCLHp/gate-pbt/README.md

 ### File preparation
 First export the relevant dicom files from the TPS to new folder.
 You will need the plan file, the structure set, the plan dose and all CT images.
+All CT files must be placed in a subdirectory called "ct".

 In the simulation directory, ```python run.py``` will prompt for the directory containing your exported dicom files and generate a new directory containing all files required for